 The holidays are over and it is time to clean up!
 This goes for home decor and clothing.
 Many holiday, and especially New Year’s Eve, outfits include ornate fabrics and special trims.
 So, how do you clean the dripped champagne and spilled appetizer stains?
 A good rule to follow is, “When In Doubt, Don’t.”

 Many embellishments, ornate fabrics, and special trims require precise, specialized care.
 If you have a single doubt about the best approach, bring your garment to Flair Cleaners.
 Items including sequins, beads, embroidery, appliqués, and other details, are best left to professionals.
-Some garments include embellishments or trims made from fabrics other than those used the rest of an outfit.
+Some garments include embellishments or trims made from fabrics other than those used on the rest of an outfit.
 These require special care as the two fabrics may stretch or shrink differently.

 - Check the garment care label.
 The tag may say, “dry clean” or “dry clean only,” both of which mean that dry cleaning is the best method of cleaning.
 If the care label say, “exclusive of trim,” it means that the trim will not hold up under regular washing, even if the rest of the material will.